280north/narwhal/platforms/jaxer/README.md

 Narwhal Jaxer Platform
 ======================

-This is the an implementation of Narwhal on Aptana Jaxer.
+This is an implementation of Narwhal on [Aptana Jaxer](http://aptana.com/jaxer/).

 Usage
 -----